-Need to know: like Trevi, Piazza do Spagna is so full of tourists the fountain is sometimes engulfed in crowds.
-Do visit in the evening or early in the morning (before 10 am) for the best views and photo opportunities.
+Need to know: like Trevi, Piazza di Spagna is so full of tourists that the fountain is sometimes engulfed in crowds.
+Visit in the evening or early in the morning (before 10 am) for the best views and photo opportunities.

 La Fontana dei Quattro Fiumi – the Fountain of the four rivers, one of the most famous fountains in Rome